IUDataStructuresCourse/course-web-page-spring-2024/lab1.md

 import static org.junit.jupiter.api.Assertions.*;
 ```

+Careful readers may observe that some of the symbols are marked in red.
 Move cursor to `junit`, where IntelliJ tells me that it cannot resolve the symbol.
 Click on "Add 'JUnit' to classpath" and then "OK".
 Perform the same action on `jupiter`.